-CERAMIC TILE FINISHER AND MARBLE FINISHER
+CERAMIC TILE FINISHER, MARBLE FINISHER, TERRAZZO FINISHER

-The handling, at the building site, of all sand, cement, tile, marble or stone and all other materials that may be used and installed by [a] tile layer or marble mason.
-In addition, the grouting, cleaning, sealing, and mixing on the job site, and all other work as required in assisting the setter.
-The term "Ceramic" is used for naming the classification only and is in no way a limitation of the product handled.
+Assisting, helping or supporting the tile, marble and terrazzo mechanic by performing their historic and traditional work assignments required to complete the proper installation of the work covered by said crafts.
+The term "Ceramic" is used for naming the classification only, and is in no a limitation of the product handled.
 Ceramic takes into consideration most hard tiles.